makerdao/mips/MIP41/mip41.md

 This 1 MKR stake will be transferred back to the proposer upon successful offboarding at the next available executive.
 If the proposal fails then the 1 MKR is forfeit from the proposer and left in the control of governance.

+Alternatively, the proposer can run a signal request which upon success allows an offboarding proposal to proceed without a 1 MKR requirement.
+The signal request must be specific to the facilitator that will later be offboarded with this MIP41c5.

+Facilitators are free to offboard themselves voluntarily with no requirements or vote.

 The proposal parameters are:
 * Minimum feedback period: 1 month
 * Minimum frozen period: 1 week